CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

     ![Connection and data received](conn-received.png)

-4. We now need to decode and unarchive the data as it currently is in a non-human readable format.
+4. We have successfully transferred the data in a non-human readable format:

     ![Encoded data](encoded_data.png)

+    We now need to decode and unarchive it:

     ```shell
     # move the /tmp/ directory